 Even after taking every precaution, accidents still happen.
 If you encounter a fire on Halloween, make sure you know what steps to take to keep your family safe and limit fire and smoke damage.

 No matter how small, calling 911 should be the first thing you do anytime there is a fire.
 Even if you think you can put the fire out, its best to call the fire department immediately.
 This ensures you have professional help just in case the fire gets out of control.

 While you are on the phone with emergency services, start evacuating the area.
 Try to keep everyone as calm as possible to prevent a panic and reduce the risk of injuries.
 Keep everyone together and move them a safe distance away from the fire.
 Whenever possible, have another adult or an older child supervise young children.

 Use Your Fire Extinguisher

 If you can safely get to your fire extinguisher, use it slow the fire’s progress as you evacuate the area.
 While you may be tempted to try to put the fire out yourself, your goal should be to ensure your family and guests are able to safely evacuate.
 Keep the fire extinguisher between the flames and the exit, backing away slowing once everyone has gotten to safety.
 If the flames get out of control, evacuate to safety immediately and wait for the fire department to arrive.

 What To Do If You Have Fire or Smoke Damage

 A pumpkin fire or other Halloween decoration fire can cause both flame and smoke damage to your home.
 Due to the acidic nature of both smoke and soot, they can leave permanent stains within just hours of exposure, as well as spread much further than flames.

 Let us give you peace of mind in an emergency.
-Our smoke and soot restoration professionals are trained in the proper procedures to clean and restore your home or business after a fire.
+Restoration Local is the largest network of restoration contractors in the country.
+We have fire and smoke restoration professionals near you that are trained in the proper procedures to clean and restore your home or business after a fire.